 What kind of rug works under a dining room table?

 "When it comes to choosing a dining room rug, I always recommend selecting a pattern, color, and material that stands up to spills and accidents," Hardin offers.
 "To determine the correct size rug for under your dining table, add the length of the table plus twice the depth of the chair, and then add 10 to 12 inches.
 This is the minimum length your rug should be to comfortably work under your table."

 How do you decorate a dining room table?

-How you accessorize a dining table depends on the look you're going for, how much available space you have, and how often you use your dining room table.
+How you accessorize a dining table depends on the look you're going for, how much available space you have, and how often you use your table.
 A tablecloth or runner and a simple fruit bowl can go a long way.
-But if you want to add a bit more pizazz or are decorating for a special event, consider adding a table skirt, candles, flowers, cloth napkins, glassware, and a couple of artistic decorative objects.
+If you want to add a bit more pizazz or are decorating for a special event, consider adding a table skirt, candles, flowers, cloth napkins, glassware, and a couple of artistic decorative objects.

 Why Trust The Spruce?